roblaing/erlang-webapp-howto/unit3/README.md

 ```

 The reason is it contains single quotes, which are dangerous within SQL strings which are bounded by single quotes.
 To escape single quotes not intended to end the string, they must be preceeded by a single quote.

-I achieved this
-in
+My original solution in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit3/apps/unit3/src/arts_handler.erl">arts_handler</a>
 like so:

 ```erlang
       ...